Provence, Alpes and Côte d'Azur

 - Aix en Provence – a town of authentic Provençal houses and historical sites

-- Cannes – a busy tourist destination
+- Cannes – a busy and stylish tourist hub

 - Vence – a medieval walled village set in a hillside